sudhanbalaji23/singtel-coding-assignment/README.md

 Solution: Introduced an interface Objects (that only sings.. assuming a phone sings) as the parent of all.
 Added a Parrot class with a parameterized constructor taking objects as parameter.

+## B. Model fish as well as other swimming animals

+### 1. In addition to the birds, can you model a fish?

+a.
+Fishes don’t sing

+b.
+Fishes don’t walk

+c.
+Fishes can swim

+Solution: Added an class Fish which implements Animal and added its specific characteristic methods

+### 2. Can you specialize the fish as a Shark and as a Clownfish?

+a.
+Sharks are large and grey

+b.
+Clownfish are small and colourful (orange)

+c.
+Clownfish make jokes d.
+Sharks eat other fish

+Solution: Shark & ClownFish extending Fish and has its own specific characteristic method implementations

+### 3. Dolphins are not exactly fish, yet, they are good swimmers

+a.
+Can you model a dolphin that swims without inheriting from a fish class?

+b.
+How do you avoid duplicating code or introducing unneeded overhead?

+Solution: Added an instance variable of Fish and call the fish methods when required.